alexisdeisanti/moonknow/README.md

 # moonknow
-Chrome Extension for quickly getting the current astrological transit of the moon
+Chrome Extension for quickly getting the current astrological transit of the planets